OSSpk/Typing-Tutor/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](#)

 If you find any bug in the code or have any improvements in mind then feel free to generate a pull request.
+Improvements could include more levels, updated graphics, or new functionality.
+Really anything that can help the user learn to type!

+## File Organization
+- Words_#.txt holds all of the words for each level.
+If adding more levels with more words, ensure there is a words txt file with the # replaced by the level number
+- main.cpp contains the overall functionality of the game.
+Note: there are descriptions of what each function does at the top of the main file
+- mygraphics.cpp and mygraphics.h are where the functions that create shapes are held.
+If wanting to add more shapes or new graphics, this would be the file to do so.
+- myconsole.cpp and myconsole.h handle the user interface with the game.
+Such as cursor location and key pressed.
+This file has general functionality of all user input, so should not be needing much adjusting.

 ## Issues
 [![GitHub Issues](https://img.shields.io/github/issues/harismuneer/Typing-Tutor.svg?style=flat&label=Issues&maxAge=2592000)](https://www.github.com/harismuneer/Typing-Tutor/issues)